 Again from my personal experience, if your cactus is rotting anyway, I personally recommend propagating the cactus from any remaining health growth as cacti propagate easily and it could be the best way to save the plant.

-- A cactus turns brown, soft and dies from the bottom because of basal rot disease which is due to overwatering, slow draining soils and low temperatures.
+- A cactus turns brown, and soft and dies from the bottom because of basal rot disease which is due to overwatering, slow-draining soils, and low temperatures.
 Cacti need the potting soil to dry out completely between each bout of watering or they start to rot and die back.,

-- A cactus turn brown and dying from the top indicates the soil is too damp from overwatering and poor drainage.
+- A cactus turning brown and dying from the top indicates the soil is too damp from overwatering and poor drainage.

-- Usually the reason for a cactus dying after repotting is because the cactus is overpotted and the soil is not drying out fast enough, causing the roots to rot.
-Always repot cacti in pots that are only 2 inches wider then its previous pot to prevent overpotting resulting in root rot.
+- Usually, the reason for a cactus dying after repotting is because the cactus is overpotted and the soil is not drying out fast enough, causing the roots to rot.
+Always re-pot cacti in pots that are only 2 inches wider than their previous pot to prevent overpotting resulting in root rot.